What is the Retirement Bucket Strategy?

 Bucket 2 Intermediate (6-10)

-The intermediate bucket caters explicitly to your income requirements three to seven years later.
-This bucket serves a dual purpose: generating income while maintaining stability.
-With a medium risk tolerance level, its primary objective is to ensure liquidity, allowing you to meet your income needs without undue concern about market fluctuations.
-Striking the right balance is crucial here, as excessive risk could result in losses that hinder your ability to meet those income needs.
+The intermediate bucket focuses on income needs three to seven years later.
+It serves a dual purpose: generating income while maintaining stability.
+With a medium risk tolerance, its primary goal is liquidity, ensuring you can meet income needs without excessive concern about market changes.
+Striking the right balance is crucial to avoid losses hindering your ability to meet those needs.

 - Longer-term Bonds